hoytech/quadrable/README.md

 If you need to access a value multiple times, it is preferable to store the result in memory so you don't need to call `Quadrable.get()` multiple times (which is [expensive](#gas-usage)).

 Finally, you can modify the tree with `Quadrable.put()`.
-This will return a new `rootNodeAddr`, which you should save:
+This will return a new `rootNodeAddr`, which you should use to overwrite the old root node address (since it is no longer valid):

     rootNodeAddr = Quadrable.put(rootNodeAddr, keyHash, "new val");

-`Quadrable.getNodeHash()` can be used to retrieve the updated root incorporating your modifications:
+`Quadrable.getNodeHash()` can now be used to retrieve the updated root incorporating your modifications:

     bytes32 newTrustedRoot = Quadrable.getNodeHash(rootNodeAddr);